zhouyuyann/easybook/README.md

-# easybook
+# EasyBook
-GraphQL-SpringBoot-PostgreSQL.
+React-GraphQL-SpringBoot-PostgreSQL.
 A full stack event schedule application from scratch.
-Checkout React application as frontend in <easybook-frontend> repository
+Checkout React application as frontend in <easybook-frontend> repository.